Five Ten Kestrel Lace Review

-The Kestrel Lace didn't take top honors in this metric, losing out just slightly to the lugged sole design of the Shimano ME7 which provided more grip in wet conditions.
+The Kestrel Lace didn't take top honors in this metric, losing out just slightly to other models with lugged sole designs more clearly intended for hiking.
 The Stealth rubber sole of the Kestrel Lace has a tread pattern that is a number of large raised dots, as opposed to larger sole lugs, and these dots didn't provide as good of grip in the mud, although it didn't seem to hold onto mud either.
 If you're a rider who doesn't spend the majority of your time in muddy conditions, then this shoe provides excellent traction and walkability.

 Our time spent using and abusing the Kestrel Lace has shown them to be very durable.
 We walked in them excessively and smashed them into more than a few rocks and other trailside obstacles.
 Other than a good coating of dust, they don't look much worse for the wear.
 The quality of craftsmanship is top-notch, and we don't see any signs of premature wear on the uppers or the stitching.
 Our biggest concern is that the softer Stealth C4 rubber of the outsole might be prone to wearing out more quickly than shoes with a more dense rubber sole, but we imagine you'd get several seasons out of them before that would be an issue.

-At a retail price of $150, the Kestrel Lace isn't the least expensive shoe we tested, but we feel that it is a good value to the consumer looking for a burly all mountain or enduro shoe with great power transfer, traction, and walkability.
+The Kestrel Lace isn't the least expensive shoe we tested, but we feel that it is a good value to the consumer looking for a burly all-mountain or enduro shoe with good power transfer, traction, and walkability.

 The Kestrel Lace is a well-made, durable, versatile, and high-performance clipless mountain bike shoe from one of the most popular brands in the business.
 We feel this is a great option for the all-mountain and enduro market that offers excellent power transfer, traction, walkability, and foot protection, albeit in a slightly heavier weight package.